An Overview of Epzicom (Abacavir/3TC, Kivexa)

 Epzicom comes in tablet form.
 Each tablet contains:

 Take Epzicom according to your health care provider's instructions.
+Do not stop taking Epzicom without talking with your health care provider.

 Take Epzicom with or without food.
 Do not skip doses.